Homeopathy Treatment for Cerebral Palsy

 As an alternative or complementary type of medicine, homeopathy is something that parents of children with cerebral palsy may turn to for relief from difficult symptoms.
 A child may benefit from working with a trained homeopathy to relieve pain, improve mobility, and provide relief for many of the associated symptoms and conditions of cerebral palsy.

-Homeopathy is a whole medical system, a complete theory of medical practice that is complementary or an alternative to western medicine.
-While many whole medical systems, like Ayurveda or traditional Chinese medicine, evolved over thousands of years, homeopathy is an example of a modern alternative type of medicine.
-While there are critics of homeopathy, many people claim it has helped them get relief from symptoms, and there are few if any risks of working with a trained homeopath.
+Homeopathy is a whole medical system, a complete theory of medical practice that is complementary, or alternative, to western medicine.
+While many whole medical systems, like Ayurveda or traditional Chinese medicine, evolved over thousands of years, homeopathy is an example of a modern alternative medicine.
+While there are critics of homeopathy, many people claim it has helped them get relief from symptoms.
+There are few, if any, risks of working with a trained homeopath.

 The History and Philosophy of Homeopathy

-Although homeopathy is a modern system of medicine, it isn’t exactly new.
+Although homeopathy is a modern system of medicine, it is not exactly new.
 It was developed in the 1700s by a German named Samuel Hahnemann.
 He developed homeopathy based on the idea that with a little prompting, the body has a remarkable capacity to heal itself.
-He named his new system homeopathy from the Greek for similar suffering, a reference to one of two main principles of homeopathy.
+He named his new system homeopathy, derived from the Greek words “homosis” meaning similar and “pathos” meaning suffering.
+There are two main principles of homeopathy.

-Today, in the U.S., homeopathy is a popular alternative type of medicine.
+In the U.S. today, homeopathy is a popular alternative type of medicine.
 It is estimated that five million adults and more than one million children in the U.S. use this type of medicine every year.
-Most children who have used the remedies did so without working with a trained practitioner.
+Most children who have used these remedies did so without working with a trained practitioner.
 Spending on homeopathic remedies totals nearly $3 billion per year.